PavanRukmanand/advertisement-management-system/README.md

-# advertisement-management-system
+# Advertisement Management System on Django

-This Project is on Advertisement Management System
+This project was created by Pavan and Rukmanand on Advertisement Management System DB project